Not sure what to pack for Yellowstone National Park (YNP)? Worry not.

 5. Winter Hat

 A winter hat is one of the most overlooked items on any winter Yellowstone packing list.
 Designed to trap heat from escaping from your head, a winter hat keeps your head and ears nice and toasty.
-By doing so, it actually keeps the rest of the body warm.
+Doing so actually keeps the rest of the body warm.

 Most of the body’s heat is lost through your head, so a toasty hat will keep you warmer for much longer.